TheBigChicken85/Cherry_Speech-To-Text-To-Speech/README.md

 ONLY USE VOICES YOU HAVE THE RIGHT TO USE

 This program needs to be adjusted if you want to use it on Linux

+Currently, the .exe version doesn't work so you'll have to use the source code.
+I am working on a fix.